The Design Village

 Vertical Collaboration Project

 Designers must have the ability to manage a team.
-The vertical collaboration project trains students to leverage the creative potential of younger space and interior designers from successive cohorts, and develop a leadership skillset.
+The vertical collaboration project trains students to leverage the creative potential of younger product and industrial designers from successive cohorts, and develop a leadership skillset.

 CODE